Frequently Asked Questions

 We do not do traditional articulation therapy, stuttering therapy or voice therapy.
 We work on the discrimination and articulation of speech sounds that are related to spelling.
 We work on segmentation of syllables in reading and often articulation of longer words improves, but we do not work directly on speech.
 We work on verbal expression, but not directly on fluency or fluency techniques for stuttering.

 The Reading Language Gym is run by Speech and Language Therapists.
-It is an integration of traditional language therapy and learning support therapy.
-Although learning support therapy skills such as reading accuracy, fluency, comprehension, spelling and written language are targeted; these are treated within a paradigm of language development.
-Auditory processing / comprehension and expression of language both verbally and in text form, and academic language are strong underpinnings of all the work we do.
+Intervention targets are based on developmental speech and language areas that have been found to be challenging for the learner.
+All reading, spelling and written language targets are treated within a paradigm of language development.
+Phonological processing, comprehension and expression of language both verbally and in text form, and academic language are strong underpinnings of all the work we do.
+We do not drill lists of sight words or engage in reading speed exercises.

 Do the children work in groups?

 The philosophy of training is one of “teach the underlying skill- apply the skill – check the results- re-teach or add a new target”.
 The children work for half an hour on specific targets with a therapist.
-They then generalize and use these skills in the second half of the session.
-Each child works on their own target skill, in a small group mediated by a therapist (e.g. spelling/written expression/comprehension answers).
+They then apply and use these skills in the second half of the session.
+Each child works on their own target skill, in a small group mediated by a therapist

 Do older children get embarrassed by having younger children training next to them?